GREATDANELADY.COM

 ALERT:

-Feeding a moderate (protein/fat/calorie), meat based, high quality diet in moderate amounts to keep growth slow and even.
-Excessive feeding can actually alter the length of bone and shape of muscle making an animal unsound in their development.
+Feed a moderate (protein/fat/calorie), meat based, high quality diet in moderate amounts to keep growth slow and even and the Blackwatch Puppy Kit#1 or #2 which has joint support supplement in the kit.

 HOW TO DETERMINE IF THIS IS A CASE OF REAL HOD OR SOME OTHER CAUSE?